This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

-- A thoracolumbar fracture is a break in one or more of your thoracic and lumbar vertebrae.
-The vertebrae are the bones that make up your spine.
-The thoracic vertebrae are the 12 bones between your neck and your lower back.
-They are connected to your ribs and help the ribs move when breathing.
-The lumbar vertebrae are the five bones between your chest and hips.
-Lumbar bones are the largest and strongest of all vertebrae.
+A thoracolumbar fracture is a break in a thoracic or lumbar vertebrae.
+The thoracic vertebrae are the 12 bones between your neck and lower back.
+They are connected to your ribs and help the ribs move when you breathe.
+The lumbar vertebrae are the 5 bones between your chest and hips.
+When a vertebra is damaged, the spinal cord may also be damaged.

 WHILE YOU ARE HERE: